lenbie/Expense-Tracker-Project/README.md

 The [changelog](https://github.com/lenbie/ot-harjoitustyo/blob/master/documentation/changelog.md) document contains details on what changes were made to the project during each week of the course, starting from week 3.

+The [architecture description](https://github.com/lenbie/ot-harjoitustyo/blob/master/documentation/architecture.md) of the application contains information and diagrams on the application's architecture and structure.

 ## Installation

 1. Install dependencies through command line using: